The Top 9 Foods for Men's Sexual Health

 “Blueberries, raspberries and blackberries have antioxidants, which are good for cardiovascular health,” says physician and Endocrinology Fellow Dr. Karl Nadolsky, who points out that overall cardiovascular and cardiometabolic health lead to improved hormonal health.
 Indeed, research shows that berries seem to have cardioprotective effects that preserve normal vascular function and blood pressure, slow the progression of atherosclerosis and counteract the negative effects of free radicals.

-Foods to Always Buy Organic
+Berries & 18 Other Foods to ALWAYS Buy Organic

 Eric Jacobson/The Image Bank/Getty Images

 Leafy greens are packed with nutrients, but that’s not all they’re full of.
 They’re loaded with magnesium as well.
 “One great thing that magnesium does is dilate blood vessels, which essentially is what Viagra was trying to do -- increase blood flow to the male genitalia to get a better erection,” says fitness-nutrition specialist Joey Thurman.
 So bring on the spinach and kale and Brussels sprouts.
 Cabbage, Swiss chard and any green leafy veggies will also do the trick.

 Magnesium-rich greens not only increase blood flow to the areas down in your pants, they’re a perfect base for a delicious salad to boot.
 Just make sure to top ’em off with a bit of healthy fat in your dressing.
 “Studies show that adding a healthy fat to your salads helps you absorb lycopene and nutrients in general,” says fitness nutrition specialist Joey Thurman, so skip the low-fat and no-fat salad dressings and opt for the full-fat version instead to get the most bang for your buck.
 Or make your own dressing: Olive oil combined with an equal amount of balsamic vinegar is delicious.